muratk3n/thirdwave/en/tweets/2020/week26d.md

 ---

-There is a lot of discontent in US, that can stick on the centrists who are the incumbent group within the party.
-Campaign well these ppl can be beaten.

----

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Giving money to people who desperately need it is good policy.
 Who could have possibly known? <a href="https://t.co/B3e0pk1agg">https://t.co/B3e0pk1agg</a></p>&mdash; David Sirota (@davidsirota) <a href="https://twitter.com/davidsirota/status/1275426194561748992?ref_src=twsrc%5Etfw">June 23, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ---